Illustration by Edpuzzle Staff

 How to Enhance a Video Read Aloud in Edpuzzle

 In a normal read aloud, a teacher can stop to ask students a question or make an observation.
 These interactions are crucial to making sure students are following along with the story.

 You don’t have to sacrifice these moments just because you’re using a video read aloud.
 Edpuzzle lets you keep your students engaged in the story while also giving them more individualized support as they listen.

-Here are five ways to enhance your video read aloud with Edpuzzle:
+Here are six ways to enhance your video read aloud with Edpuzzle: